 Reflection allows you to access private members of a class.
 This is very useful when you want to access private members of a class that you don't own.
 However, it is slow and doesn't work well with Native AOT.
-In this post, I describe how to access private members without reflection in .NET 8.
+In this post, I describe how to access private members without reflection starting from .NET 8.

 Let's consider the following class containing private members: